nurupo/chrome-mouse-wheel-tab-scroller/README.md

 chrome-mouse-wheel-tab-scroller.au3 -- GPL-3.0-only.

-The icons and MouseOnEvent UDF are licensed differently.
+The icons are licensed differently.